Colonial government in the Thirteen Colonies: Governor

 In royal colonies, governors were appointed by the Crown and represented its interests.
 Before 1689, governors were the dominant political figures in the colonies.
 They possessed royal authority transmitted through their commissions and instructions.
 Among their powers included the right to summon, prorogue and dissolve the elected assembly.
 Governors could also veto any bill proposed by the colonial legislature.

-Gradually, the assemblies successfully restricted the governor's power by asserting for itself control over money bills, including the salaries of the governor and other officials.
+Gradually, the assemblies successfully restricted the power of governors by gaining control over money bills, including the salaries of the governor and other officials.
 Therefore, a governor could find his salary withheld by an uncooperative legislature.
 Governors were often placed in an untenable position.
 Their official instructions from London demanded that they protect the Crown's power—the royal prerogative—from usurpation by the assembly; at the same time, they were also ordered to secure more colonial funding for Britain's wars against France.
 In return for military funding, the assemblies often demanded more power.

 To gain support for his agenda, the governor distributed patronage.
 He could reward supporters by appointing them to various offices such as attorney general, surveyor-general or as a local sheriff.
 These offices were sought after as sources of prestige and income.
 He could also reward supporters with land grants.
 As a result of this strategy, colonial politics was characterized by a split between a governor's faction (the court party) and his opposition (the country party).

-Council
+Governor's Council

 The executive branch included an advisory council to the governor that varied in size ranging from ten to thirty members.
 In royal colonies, the Crown appointed a mix of placemen (paid officeholders in the government) and members of the upper class within colonial society.
 Councilors tended to represent the interests of businessmen, creditors and property owners in general.
-While lawyers were prominent throughout the thirteen colonies, merchants were important in the northern colonies and planters were more involved in the southern provinces.
+While lawyers were prominent throughout the thirteen colonies, merchants were important in the northern colonies, and planters were more involved in the southern provinces.
 Members served "at pleasure" rather than for life or fixed terms.
 When there was an absentee governor or an interval between governors, the council acted as the government.

 The governor's council also functioned as the upper house of the colonial legislature.
 In most colonies, the council could introduce bills, pass resolutions, and consider and act upon petitions.
 In some colonies, the council acted primarily as a chamber of revision, reviewing and improving legislation.
 At times, it would argue with the assembly over the amendment of money bills or other legislation.

 In addition to being both an executive and legislative body, the council also had judicial authority.
 It was the final court of appeal within the colony.
 The council's multifaceted roles exposed it to criticism.
 Richard Henry Lee criticized Virginia's colonial government for lacking the balance and separation of powers found in the British constitution due to the council's lack of independence from the Crown.